Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

 we have

 and

-where $\overline{\mu}_{L, i} := \sum_{l = 0}^{L}{\mathbbm{1}_{\{\hat{\tau}_{L,l} + 1 \leq i \leq \hat{\tau}_{L,l + 1}\}} \overline{\mu}_{\hat{\tau}_{L,l} :\hat{\tau}_{L,l + 1}}}$. \end{Theorem}
+where $\overline{\mu}_{L, i} := \sum_{l = 0}^{L}{\EINS_{\{\hat{\tau}_{L,l} + 1 \leq i \leq \hat{\tau}_{L,l + 1}\}} \overline{\mu}_{\hat{\tau}_{L,l} :\hat{\tau}_{L,l + 1}}}$. \end{Theorem}

 Assumption~\eqref{eq:detectableCPs} ensures that each change-point is detectable; see the discussion after Theorem~\ref{thm:consistency}.
 The assumption $K \leq \overline{\lambda}$ is rather weak.
-Moreover, if it is not satisfied, we can obtain a similar statement by replacing $\log(\overline{\lambda})$ by $\log(K)$ in \eqref{eq:detectableCPs}.
+Moreover, if it is not satisfied, we can obtain a similar statement by replacing $\log \overline{\lambda}$ by $\log K$ in \eqref{eq:detectableCPs}.
 The guarantees obtained for the estimated change-point locations are essential for the proof of Theorem~\ref{thm:consistency}.
 However, while \eqref{detectionPrecision:L<K} is rather technical, \eqref{detectionPrecision:L>=K} may be of independent interest.
-Related results about optimal partitioning exist in the literature \citep{yao1988estimating, yao1989least}, but to the best of our knowledge, no result covers the case of $L \neq K$.
-Moreover, in contrast to most existing results, Theorem~\ref{theorem:detectionPrecision} permits all parameters to vary with $n$.
+Related results about least squares estimation, which is equivalent to maximum likelihood estimation in the Gaussian case, exist in the literature \citep{yao1988estimating, yao1989least}.
+However, to the best of our knowledge, no existing result covers the case of $L \neq K$.
+Moreover, Theorem~\ref{theorem:detectionPrecision} permits all parameters to vary with $n$.
+For finite sample results where $L=K$ (beyond estimating changes in mean in piecewise constant signals with sub-Gaussian noise) see \citep[Theorem 3.1]{Garreau2018Consistent} and following discussion.
 If we only want versions of \eqref{detectionPrecision:L>=K} and \eqref{detectionPrecision:L<K} to hold for a specific change-point (rather than for all simultaneously), the $\log K$ factors may be dropped in \eqref{eq:precisionRate}.

 The rate obtained in \eqref{eq:precisionRate} is optimal when $L = K$ \citep[Proposition~6]{verzelen2020optimal}.
 Interestingly, for $L > K$ an additional $\log(\sigma^2 / \Delta_k^2)$ factor is required, which we believe to be necessary.
-The factor may be seen as a consequence of the fact that adding one false positive in a setting when $K=0$ (i.e.\ considering $L=1$) only decreases the optimal partitioning objective function \eqref{eq:optimalPartitioning} by $\mathcal{O}_{\Pj}(\sigma^2 \log\log n)$, while adding two false positives results in a decrease of $\mathcal{O}_{\Pj}(\sigma^2 \log n)$, see¸ Lemmas~\ref{lemma:maxOneSided}~and~\ref{lemma:maxYao}, respectively.
-Hence, placing one incorrect change-point due to noise is more beneficial when there is at least one false positive, i.e.\ $L > K$.
+The factor may be seen as a consequence of the fact that adding one false positive in a setting when $K=0$ (i.e.\ considering $L=1$) only decreases the least square loss \eqref{eq:optimalPartitioning} by $\mathcal{O}_{\Pj}(\sigma^2 \log\log n)$, while adding two false positives results in a decrease of $\mathcal{O}_{\Pj}(\sigma^2 \log n)$, see Lemmas~\ref{lemma:maxOneSided}~and~\ref{lemma:maxYao}, respectively.
+Hence, placing one incorrect change-point due to noise has a larger contribution when there is at least one false positive, i.e.\ $L > K$.